SwingGuy1024/Blog/Bad Uses of Optional.md

 This one, I don't even know how it made it into production.
 In this example, a NullPointerException is thrown on the second line.
 Can you figure out why?

-    something.setSomeProperty(result, authenticationResult.getSomeProperty());
+    thing.setSomeProperty(result, authenticationResult.getSomeProperty());
-    something.setResultDuration(result, authenticationResult.getLockoutDuration().get()); // NullPointerException
+    thing.setResultDuration(result, authenticationResult.getLockoutDuration().get()); // NullPointerException

 Before you look at the AuthenticationResult class, remember that the get() method may throw a NoSuchElementException.
-And we know that `something` isn't null, or the first line would have thrown the Exception.
-So the problem is that getLockoutDuration() is returning null.
+And we know that `thing` isn't null, or the Exception would have been thrown on the first line.
+My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
+But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
+So it's clear that the problem is that the `Optional<Integer>` returned by `getLockoutDuration()` is itself null.

 Here's the class:

 **Buggy AuthenticationResult.class**